FiteAnalytics/sdk/README.md

 ```python
 finx = FinXClient('socket')
 ```
 By their nature, WebSockets are asynchronous.
-Function calls using this client will generally not return the API response unless the request has been cached.
+Function calls using this client will not return the API response unless the request has been cached.
 If the request has not been cached, the function will return the cache key that will be used to store the response in the cache when it is received.